 If all or a significant portion of the Property is condemned or sold by the Company under threat of condemnation, the Lease will terminate as of the date the condemning authority takes possession of the Property.
-If following a condemnation the remaining portion of the Property is suitable for the use permitted by the Lease, the Lease will not terminate and the Company must make repairs and alterations to the Property necessary to allow Brewpubs to continue its operations on the Property, but only to the extent the condemnation proceeds are sufficient to cover the costs of the restoration.
+Any condemnation award will be apportioned between the Company and Master Tenant based on each party's percentage interest in the Property calculated at the time of the condemnation, which will be computed based on the value remaining in the Lease term.
+If there is a condemnation of a substantial portion of the Property, Master Tenant has the option to terminate the Lease.
+If following a condemnation the remaining portion of the Property is suitable for the use permitted by the Lease, the Lease will not terminate and the Company must make repairs and alterations to the Property necessary to allow Brewpubs\Master Tenant to continue its operations on the Property, but only to the extent the condemnation proceeds are sufficient to cover the costs of the restoration.

-Brewpubs may not assign or otherwise transfer its rights or interest in the Property or the Lease without the Company's consent and the Company may not unreasonably withhold or delay such consent.
+Brewpubs During the period beginning on the commencement date of the Lease until the Historic Tax Credits attributable to the Property are no longer subject to recapture under the Code (projected to be five years), the Company is prohibited from transferring all or any portion of its interest in the Property without the prior written consent of Master Tenant and Sherwin-Williams.
+Master Tenant may not assign or otherwise transfer its rights or interest in the Property or the Lease without the Company's consent and the Company may not unreasonably withhold or delay such consent.